garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Unsupervised Learning.md

 1. Outlier detection
 	- Is this a 'normal' $x_i$?
 2. Similarity search
-	- Which examples look like this
+	- Which examples look like this $x_i$?
 3. Association rules
+	- Which $x_j$ occur together?
 4. Latent-factors
+	- What 'parts' are the $x_i$ made from?
-5. Data visualization
+1. Data visualization
-6. Ranking
+2. Ranking
-7. Clustering
+3. Clustering